lexma1412/lexma1412.github.io/_posts/2024-10-03-RTE_DataConsistency.md

 InterRunnableVariables have a behavior corresponding to Sender/Receiver communication between AUTOSAR SW-Cs (or rather between Runnables of different AUTOSAR SW-Cs). <br/>
 But why not use Sender/Receiver communication directly instead?
 Purpose is data encapsulation / data hiding.
 Access to InterRunnableVariables of an AUTOSAR SW-C from other AUTOSAR SWCs is not possible and not supported by RTE.
 InterRunnableVariable content stays SW-C internal and so no other SW-C can use it.
 Especially not misuse it without understanding how the data behaves<br/>

 InterRunnableVariables has 2 types:
 1. **InterRunnableVariables with implicit behavior (implicitInterRunnableVariable)**: Focus of InterRunnableVariable with implicit behavior is to avoid concurrent accesses by redirecting second, third, accesses to data item copies.<br/>
--The Runnable IN data is stable during Runnable execution, which means that during an Runnable execution several read accesses to an implicitInterRunnableVariable always deliver the same data item value.
-(As actual experience, the description  from RTE autosar about multiple access/read inside one runnable does not change is not relevant and not be implemented in real RTE such as RTAS, see the e.g) <br/>
+-The Runnable IN data is stable during Runnable execution, which means that during an Runnable execution several read accesses to an implicitInterRunnableVariable always deliver the same data item value. <br/>
 -The Runnable OUT data is forwarded to other Runnables not before Runnable execution has terminated, which means that during an Runnable execution write accesses to implicitInterRunnableVariable are not visible to other Runnables.

 ```
-; example 3 runnable:
+; example
 ; Runnable_1: run in task 10ms, read InterRunnableVariable_1
 ; Runnable_2: run in task 10ms, read InterRunnableVariable_1
 ; Runnable_3: run in task 5ms, write InterRunnableVariable_1